operator-framework/operator-sdk/website/content/en/docs/scorecard/custom-tests.md

 ### Scorecard Configuration file:

-The [configuration file][config_yaml] includes the test definition and metadata to run the test.
+The [configuration file][config_yaml] includes test definitions and metadata to run the test.
 For the example `CustomTest1` function, the following fields should be specified in `config.yaml`.

 ```yaml
 tests: